nodebotanist/software-art-thou-2017/slides.md

 * nazism/facism (spoiler: I'm not a fan)
 * descriptions of harassment
 * I might yell a bit
-* Also I'm gonna try not to curse but I might curse super sorry.
+* Also I'm probably gonna curse super sorry.

 ---